davemoore22/sorcery/README.md

 Adventures, and (optional) modern CRPG conveniences!
 I'm aiming to release it by the end of the year.
 Its coded using C++20 and SFML.
-Whilst eventually it will be fully 3D, I need to learn OpenGL in the meantime, and thus initially the dungeons will be in 2D view.
+Whilst eventually it will be fully 3D, I need to learn OpenGL in the meantime, and thus initially the dungeons will be implemeted using the old-school Painters Algorithm method used in classics such as Eye of the Beholder and Wizardry.

 Its nowhere near complete or even playable yet!
 Visit back regularily for updates.